oz/dbus_away/README.md

 Blame:

-  * Arnaud Berthomier - I did Perl a long time away when you were not born.
+  * Arnaud Berthomier - I did Perl a long time ago when you were not born.
     Now, it's quite rusty.
 Sorry. :)